novillo-cs/apcsa_old_2024_2025/content/tools.md

 Find our class signup link [here](https://piazza.com/stuyvesant_high_school/fall2023/mks21x)

+# Google Classroom
+It will be used for exit tickets only.
+All other assignments will be submitted on GitHub.

 # Git
 It is an open-source version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development.